 Provenance is often false information.

 Depending on where you buy, the dealer or his source may have made up a story.
 At the best it is useless.

 The only provenance that I could think of right now, that I would rely on, is that of shipwreck ceramics. bought directly from a company involved in legally recovering this from ship wrecks, and only if they have a good reputation.

 Even with shipwreck ceramics, if you buy them somewhere else the risk of buying a fake antique is the same as with other porcelain.
 It might not really be coming from a wreck.
-Even shipwreck ceramics are faked nowadays, completely with false covering of maritime growth.
+Even shipwreck ceramics are faked frequently, completely with false covering of maritime growth.
 Fakes are also put into fishing nets and lowered into the sea.
 After some time, when mollusks or other marine growth has settled on its surface, the new items are offered as shipwreck items.

 Apply common sense when buying Chinese antique porcelain...

 As with any other collectibles, Chinese art and ceramics are usually costly if the item in question is rare and/or of exceptional quality.
 To find an extremely rare or valuable item in the average shop, at an antique show, or online at a bargain price is almost impossible.

 The following three just don't go together:

 Just keep it real.
 A good deal or lucky find is in everybody's